 Trump is set to turn himself in at Fulton County jail today.
 Here's what to know about his planned surrender.

-Washington — Former President Donald Trump is on his way to Georgia for his planned surrender at the Fulton County jail, where he will be booked on charges related to an alleged scheme to overturn the results of the presidential election in the state.
+Washington — Former President Donald Trump arrived at the Fulton County jail on Thursday evening for his planned surrender.
+He will be booked on charges related to an alleged scheme to overturn the results of the presidential election in Georgia.

 The former president's arrival at the jail will prompt a "hard lockdown" of the area, according to the Fulton County Sheriff's Office.
 Trump is set to be processed swiftly in what is the fourth criminal case brought against him this year.